pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/dbt_hello_world_part_1_setup.md

 ### What is DuckDB Typically Used For?

 A recent article at dlthub.com, ["As DuckDB crosses 1M downloads / month, what do its users do?"](https://dlthub.com/docs/blog/duckdb-1M-downloads-users), had some interesting notes on how DuckDB is being used.
-Among the use cases, they were seeing DuckDB being used as a processing enging for local data workflows.
+Among the use cases, they were seeing DuckDB being used as a processing engine for local data workflows.

 They also called out how many users ("Normies") enjoyed the simplicity of the DuckDB user experience .
 I found both of those usage trends worth of note.